anders-biostat/rlc/README.md

 This package is an R wrapper fot JavaScript [linked-charts](https://kloivenn.github.io/linked-charts) library.
-**rlc** is an easy to use instrument for interactiove data visualisation.
+**rlc** is an easy to use instrument for interactive data visualisation.
 It allows to open interactive charts either in the RStudio Viewer or in the default browser window and on the fly process information about user's action (clicking, mousehovering, selecting points) in the running R session.